The Battleground logo

 Refugees may be treated like dirt.
 But to the far right, they’re a political goldmine.

 No minority group is as thoroughly stigmatised.
-Not just in politically conservative, Western European countries but, increasingly, in liberal social democratic ones too.
+Not just in politically conservative, Eastern European countries but, increasingly, in liberal, Western, social democratic ones too.

 Distrusted for their statelessness and incited against for their ethnicity and faith, no one in today’s Europe is as thoroughly dehumanised.